 5. A Vocational Rehabilitation and Employment Program

-The U.S. Department of Veteran Affairs may not grant generous programs but, they do offer resources for disabled veterans.
+The U.S. Department of Veteran Affairs may not grant generous programs but they do offer resources for disabled veteran business grants.
 One of these is the Vocational Rehabilitation and Employment Program.
-The downside of this grant is that it’s not easy to qualify.
-But once the business is approved, you’ll be able to receive the business and personal support, like:
+The downside of this disabled veteran small business grants is that it’s not easy to qualify.
+But once the business is approved, you’ll be able to receive va business grants for disabled veterans and personal support, like:

 - Management training

 - Personalized counseling

 - Grant funding in order to buy inventory, specialized equipment, licenses, and bonds